Is it hard to live alone on a monthly salary of 200,000 yen? A thorough explanation of the real cost of living and money-saving tips

 The benefits of living alone in a regional city

-Rent is cheap, and you can live in a spacious property for less than 60,000 yen
+Rent is cheap, and you can live in a spacious property for under 60,000 yen.

 Low living costs and easy savings